howard-university-web-services/Howard-Automation-Library/README.md

 - `$ cp hal_config.default.txt hal_config.txt`
 - Edit hal_config.txt to use your acquia credentials.
 - Edit hal_config.txt to use the absolute path to any local Howard D8 repos you wish to update/use.
+- Edit hal_config.txt to use the local drush aliases you have.

 #### Finding your local Howard D8 folders